-After the oil massage, you can rub herbal powder over your body slowly and firmly before washing with water.
-Widely used Ayurvedic herbal Snana powder contains turmeric, triphala powder, and gram flour.
-These ingredients have therapeutic effects on your body, such as reducing stress, revitalising nerves, and increasing joints and muscle strength.
+After the oil massage, gently rub herbal powder over your body slowly and firmly before washing it with water.
+Widely used Ayurvedic herbal Snana powder contains turmeric, Triphala powder, and gram flour.
+These ingredients have therapeutic effects on your body, such as reducing stress, revitalising nerves, and increasing joint and muscle strength.
 In addition, the Snana powder hugely improves skin health, making it soft, supple, and shiny.

 Traditionally, various herbs and pulses were ground to make Snana powder for bathing.
 Some of the ingredients used in the herbal bath powder are: